Kmbaria/Triangle-tracker/README.md

 Behaviour: The Triangle-Tracker App  give the answers to your questions alll answers about Triangles so for instance if you put an Input figure like 5,3,6 as the Length, Width, and Height.
-The Output or the Answer will be scalene. etc...
+The Output or the Answer will be scalene. so if its an equilateral it will tell you and if its the other types it will also tell. etc...